-Anything that boosts employee engagement, streamlines operations, and enhances organizational cohesiveness will positively impact a company.
-And those outcomes are exactly what employee self-service portal software, an HR-boosting tool, aims to achieve.
+Anything that boosts employee engagement streamlines operations, and enhances organizational cohesiveness will positively impact a company.
+And those outcomes are exactly what employee self-service portals and HR digital transformation software aim to achieve.
 The software allows universal access to essential company information and bridges the gap between employees and HR, putting everyone within the organization on the same page.

-In this blog, we’ll run through everything you need to know about employee portal software, including what it is, what it can do, and how it can benefit HR, the employees, and the company as a whole.
+In this blog, we’ll run through everything you need to know about employee self-service portals.
+You’ll find out what it is, and how it can benefit HR, employees, and the company as a whole.

-Employee portal software is a secure, user-friendly application that allows employees to access a wide range of HR-related information and services.
+Employee Self Service, or ESS, is a component included in many Human Resource Information Systems (HRIS) .
+Self-service employee portal software allows employees to access a wide range of HR-related information and services.
 This not only minimizes confusion but also puts the control of some HR tasks, such as managing time-off, in the employees’ hands.

-The “big picture” advantage of an employee portal is that it unifies the team and creates a cohesive organization that allows everyone — both HR departments and the employees they manage — to spend less time performing non-value-adding administrative tasks and more time on things that matter.
+- The “big picture” advantage of an employee portal is that it unifies the team and creates a cohesive organization.This allows everyone, HR departments and employees alike, to spend less time performing unnecessary administrative tasks and more time on things that matter.

-From an HR point of view, employee data management software is a bonafide time-saving juggernaut.
+- From an HR point of view, employee self-service software is a bonafide time-saving juggernaut.
 Many hours can be lost responding to low-value queries via telephone or email.
-The portal helps reduce or even eliminate this problem.
+An ESS portal helps reduce or even eliminate this problem.
 Employees can access essential information related to your company’s vacation, maternity, and benefits policies, among others, in the portal.

 Low-value queries from employees are not only an ineffective way for HR teams to spend their time.
 They can also cause frustrations within the workforce.
 Employees don’t want to ask all these redundant questions and wait for a response from the overworked HR team.
 These kinds of interactions can potentially lead to low office morale, which will ultimately require intervention from the HR team.

-The onboarding process can be a time-consuming and often complicated task for both the new employee and the HR department.
+Onboarding can be a time-consuming and often complicated process for both the new employee and the HR department.
 While the HR team might chalk it up to just another day at the office, the candidate may see things differently.
 A chaotic and disorganized onboarding process reflects poorly on an organization, especially since this will likely be the recruit’s first experience of the inner workings of the company.

 HR departments need to produce a lot of documentation for their employees.
 Historically, this documentation was paper-based, kept in a corner file cabinet under lock and key that, surprise surprise, did not prevent pages from going missing.
 It’s a wonder how we achieved anything in the paper age!
 Then the switch to digital made securing and accessing this information more straightforward.
 However, digital copies alone won’t solve all problems.